 - Norpramin overdose can be deadly, so it is important to take only the correct amount of this medication each day.
 Signs of Norpramin overdose include drowsiness, breathing difficulties, irregular or rapid heartbeat, lightheadedness, seizure, or coma.

-- Call your doctor immediately if you experience serious or severe side effects from Norpramin.
+Call your doctor immediately if you experience serious or severe side effects from Norpramin.
+Serious side effects from this medication can include:

 - Severe rash